sashafirsov/wc-in-aem/README.md

 This project replaces webpack bundle in [AEM archetype](https://github.com/adobe/aem-project-archetype) with CDN-capable build toolchain [polymer-cli](https://polymer-library.polymer-project.org/3.0/docs/tools/polymer-cli)

+The set of Web Components is provided by [web-elements-loader](https://github.com/EPA-WG/web-elements-loader)

+# CDN+WebComponent advantages
+* Code in JS loaded only once
+* HTML DOM reuses template from Web Component instead of replicating as in JS-centric frameworks
+* CSS properties eliminate the CSS rules replications by SASS
+* Shadow DOM insulate component styles making safe to work without prefixes.
+And so on.

 # Browser-specific tuning
 JS produces builds:
 * `esm-unbundled` for modern browsers with es6 modules